 One should relate before one's teacher, who instructs him in the way of HaShem, or even before a good friend, all of one's thoughts that are contrary to the Holy Torah that the Yetzer HaRah causes to arise in his mind or heart...
-And one should not withhold anything because of shame.
-He will find that by relating these things, he will gain the power to break the strength of the Yetzer HaRah so that it will no longer be able to overcome him other times.
+And one should not withhold anything that by relating these things, he will gain the power to break the strength of the Yetzer HaRah so that it will no longer be able to overcome him other times.
 This is in addition to the good advice that he will receive from his friend in the ways of Hashem.
 And this is a wonderful remedy.